Find a Law Firm

 Find an Approved Solicitor on the Co operative Bank plc Conveyancing Panel

-Q and A’s regarding the Co operative Bank Conveyancing Panel
+Q and A’s regarding the Co operative Bank Solicitor Panel

-My wife and I are novices when it comes to buying a property.
-Within the 48 hours our property lawyer has sent a preliminary report and documents to look through with the expectation that exchange is imminent.
-Co operative Bank have this morning contacted us to advise us that there is now an issue as our solicitor is not on their conveyancing panel.
-Please explain?
+My husband and I are novices when it comes to buying a property.
+Within the last couple of days our solicitor has forwarded the sale agreement to sign with a detailed report in anticipation of exchanging contracts shortly.
+Co operative Bank have this afternoon contacted us to inform me that they have now hit a problem as our solicitor is not on their conveyancing panel.
+Is this a problem?

 When purchasing a property with the benefit of a mortgage it is usual for the purchaser's solicitors to also act for the purchaser's lender.

 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
 An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.
 Your property lawyers should contact Co operative Bank and see if they can apply for membership of the Co operative Bank conveyancing panel, but if that is not viable Co operative Bank will instruct their own solicitors to act.
-You don't have to instruct a firm on the Co operative Bank conveyancing panel and you may continue to use your own solicitors, in which case your legal fees may increase, and it may delay matters as you are adding another lawyer into the mix.
+You don't have to instruct a firm on the Co operative Bank conveyancing panel and you may continue to use your own solicitors, in which case it will likely add costs, and it will likely delay the transaction as you have another set of people involved.

-Can you clarify what the consequences are if my lawyer’s firm is expelled from the Co operative Bank Solicitor panel in advance of the moving date as agreed at exchange of contracts?
+Can you clarify what the consequences are if my solicitor is suspended from the Co operative Bank Solicitor panel in advance of the moving date as agreed at exchange of contracts?